yWorks/yfiles-for-html-demos/demos/tutorial-yfiles-basic-features/09-data-binding/README.md

 })
 ```

-Once we have data stored in the `tag`, it is conveniently available in all parts of the API.
+Once we have data stored in the [tag](https://docs.yworks.com/yfileshtml/api/ITagOwner#tag), it is conveniently available in all parts of the API.
 For example, now we can get the data from the tag to display in the tooltip.
 In the event handler that handles tooltips, this works like this:

 ```
 // Set the tooltip content